English College Johore Bahru: Sports

 Other than rugby, EC has excelled in sports such as soccer, hockey, athletics, chess, cricket, basketball, and bowling.
 English College Football Club was a powerhouse in Johore during the 1950s and 1960s, meanwhile English College Bowling Team has produced two of the best national players in Malaysia, one of whom was entered in Sukma Games.
 English College has produced some of the best and most talented national players of any sport in the country.

 The Annual College Sports Day always held at Ruggers Field.
 In 1990, The Annual English College Sports Day start held at Larkin Stadium.
-On 2013, English College decided that The Annual Sports Day held at school field for the first time since 1981.
+In 2013, English College decided that The Annual Sports Day held at school field for the first time since 1981.